BIVALIRUDIN- bivalirudin injection, powder, lyophilized, for solution

 Do not administer the drugs listed in Table 2 in the same intravenous line with bivalirudin.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 Preparations of bivalirudin containing particulate matter should not be used.
 Reconstituted material will be a clear to slightly opalescent, colorless to slightly yellow solution.

 Do not freeze reconstituted or diluted bivalirudin.
-Reconstituted material may be stored at 2-8ºC for up to 24 hours.
+Reconstituted material may be stored at 2 to 8°C for up to 24 hours.
 Diluted bivalirudin with a concentration of between 0.5 mg/mL and 5 mg/mL is stable at room temperature for up to 24 hours.
 Discard any unused portion of reconstituted solution remaining in the vial.

 Bivalirudin is contraindicated in patients with:

-Although most bleeding associated with the use of bivalirudin in PCI/PTCA occurs at the site of arterial puncture, hemorrhage can occur at any site.
-An unexplained fall in blood pressure or hematocrit should lead to serious consideration of a hemorrhagic event and cessation of bivalirudin administration [see Adverse Reactions (6.1)].
-Bivalirudin should be used with caution in patients with disease states associated with an increased risk of bleeding.
+Bivalirudin increases the risk of bleeding [see Adverse Reactions (6.1)].
+An unexplained fall in blood pressure or hematocrit should lead to serious consideration of a hemorrhagic event and cessation of bivalirudin administration.
+Monitor patients receiving bivalirudin for signs and symptoms of bleeding.
+Monitor patients with disease states associated with an increased risk of bleeding more frequently for bleeding.